FHA Amendatory Clause and Real Estate Certification Form

 - FHA’s 203(k) loan program sales in which the seller is Fannie Mae or Freddie Mac

-- the Department of Veterans Affairs (VA)
+- The Department of Veterans Affairs (VA)

 - Rural Housing Services

-- other federal, state, and local government agencies
+- Other federal, state, and local government agencies

-- a lender disposing of REO assets, or
+- A lender disposing of REO assets

-- a seller at a foreclosure sale, and
+- A seller at a foreclosure sale

-- those sales in which the borrower will not be an owner-occupant (for example, sales to nonprofit agencies)
+- Those sales in which the borrower will not be an owner-occupant (for example, sales to nonprofit agencies)